 The next place for the Defending Champion, provided she is still eligible.

-The Senior from each district being nominated for election to the Board to replace retiring Directors.
+The seniorityplayer from each district being nominated for election to the Board to replace retiring Directors.

 Four (4) eligible Tournament Committee Seniors from the Host Clubs whose invitations have been officially accepted.
 These Seniors are to be named by the Tournament Chairman of the future Host Club, or the Women’s Golf Association of that Club.
 These four (4) designated Seniors will have Exempt status for a two year period, one (1) year prior to hosting the tournament and the year they are the Host Club.
 T.S.W.G.A. seniority will be awarded at the close of the tournament at their club, provided they have fulfilled the duties for which they were originally given Exempt status.